angr/angr-doc/MIGRATION.md

 Additionally, some non-cc interfaces, such as `call_state` and `callable` and `SimProcedure.call()`, now _require_ a prototype to be passed to them.
 You'd be surprised how many bugs we found in our own code from enforcing this requirement!

+### PointerWrapper has a new parameter

+Imagine you're passing something into a function which has a parameter of type `char*`.
+Is this a pointer to a single char or a pointer to an array of chars?
+The answer changes how we typecheck the values you pass in.
+If you're passing a PointerWrapper wrapping a large value which should be treated as an array of chars, you should construct your pointerwrapper as `PointerWrapper(foo, buffer=True)`.
+The buffer argument to PointerWrapper now instructs SimCC to treat the data to be serialized as an array of the child type instead of as a scalar.

 ### `func_ty` -> `prototype`